binaryslav/linux-cheat-notes/linux-notes.md

      https://devhints.io/vim - vim cheatsheet

-     https://devhints.io/vimscript  - integration in automation and scripting using Vim
+     https://devhints.io/vimscript  - integration in automation and scripting using Vim :/SEARCHPATTERN
      :help  "object"
-     set "option" (set showmode)
+   ## Modes
+ 	: - command mode
+	/ - search forward
+	? - search backward

+   ## Movement:
+	gg - go to the begin of the document
+	G  - go to the end of the document
+	^  - go to the begin of the line
+	$  - go to the end of the line
+ 	(  - go to the begin of the sentence
+	)  - go to the end of the sentence h  - cursor left
+	l  - cursor right
+	j  - cursor down
+	k  - cursor up
+	w  - advance a single word
+	b  - go back a single word

+   ## Actions:
+	x - delete the character after the cursor position dw - delete an entire word
+	dd - delete an entire line
+	r - replace a single character
+     	u - undone one action
-     i - insert
+	U - undone all actions to the last checkpoint i - insert
-     a - append
      	o - open(new line + insert)
+	O - open a line above for adding text a - append
+    	c - change(for example "c)" - change all words till the begin of the current line or another example of usage: "c5w" - means change the last 5 words ) d - delete a character
+	y - yank(similar to copying)
+	yy - yank an entire line
+	yw - yank an entire word
+	y$ - yank to the end of the current line p - put data from clipboard
+	. - means the current line(where the cursor is now)
+	% - the whole document

      :w(rite) ./File_name
      :wq(write +quit
      Esc
-     "Ctrl + C" = terminate  a current working command gg - go to the begin of the text
+     "Ctrl + C" = terminate  a current working command
-     G - go to the end of the text
-     ^ - go to the begin of the line
-     $ - go to the end of the line
-     ( - go to the begin of the sentence
-     ) - go to the end of the sentence
-     / - search straight directed from the cursor position ? - search back directed from the cursor position c - change(for example "c)" - change all words till the begin of the current line or another example of usage: "c5w" - means change the last 5 words ) d - delete (has the same usage in manner like above) dd - delete  the current line
-     y - yank (kinda like a copy).It has the same usage like was described above. p - put (a data was copied )
-     . - means the current line (where's the cursor now)
-     $ - the last line
-     % - a whole document

      _________#some examples of usage:
      :s/\.$/.../ - means changing of the s(ubstitute) to value after "/" thus all symbols "." in current line are going to be replaced to "..."